Olivier Messiaen: Tristan and serialism

 Two years after Visions de l'Amen, Messiaen composed the song cycle Harawi, the first of three works inspired by the legend of Tristan and Isolde.
 The second of these works about human (as opposed to divine) love was the result of a commission from Serge Koussevitzky.
 Messiaen said the commission did not specify the length of the work or the size of the orchestra.
 This was the ten-movement Turangalîla-Symphonie.
 It is not a conventional symphony, but rather an extended meditation on the joy of human union and love.
 It does not contain the sexual guilt inherent in Richard Wagner's Tristan und Isolde because Messiaen believed sexual love to be a divine gift.
 The third piece inspired by the Tristan myth was Cinq rechants for 12 unaccompanied singers, described by Messiaen as influenced by the alba of the troubadours.
 Messiaen visited the United States in 1949, where his music was conducted by Koussevitsky and Leopold Stokowski.
 His Turangalîla-Symphonie was first performed in the US the same year, conducted by Leonard Bernstein.

 Messiaen taught an analysis class at the Paris Conservatoire.
 In 1947 he taught (and performed with Loriod) for two weeks in Budapest.
-In 1949 he taught at Tanglewood and presented his work at the Darmstadt new music summer school.
+In 1949 he taught at Tanglewood and presented his work at the Darmstädter Ferienkurse.
 While he did not employ the twelve-tone technique, after three years teaching analysis of twelve-tone scores, including works by Arnold Schoenberg, he experimented with ways of making scales of other elements (including duration, articulation and dynamics) analogous to the chromatic pitch scale.
 The results of these innovations was the "Mode de valeurs et d'intensités" for piano (from the Quatre études de rythme) which has been misleadingly described as the first work of "total serialism".
 It had a large influence on the earliest European serial composers, including Boulez and Stockhausen.
-During this period he also experimented with musique concrète, music for recorded sounds.
+During this period he also experimented with musique concrète, realizing the electroacoustic work Timbres-durées with the assistance of Pierre Henry.

 Birdsong and the 1960s

 When in 1952 Messiaen was asked to provide a test piece for flautists at the Paris Conservatoire, he composed the piece Le Merle noir for flute and piano.
-While he had long been fascinated by birdsong, and birds had made appearances in several of his earlier works (for example La Nativité, Quatuor and Vingt regards), the flute piece was based entirely on the song of the blackbird.
+While he had long been fascinated by birdsong, and birds had made appearances in several of his earlier works (for example La Nativité, Quatuor and Vingt Regards), the flute piece was based entirely on the song of the blackbird.

 He took this development to a new level with his 1953 orchestral work Réveil des oiseaux—its material consists almost entirely of the birdsong one might hear between midnight and noon in the Jura.
 From this period onward, Messiaen incorporated birdsong into his compositions and composed several works for which birds provide both the title and subject matter (for example the collection of 13 piano pieces Catalogue d'oiseaux completed in 1958, and La fauvette des jardins of 1971).
 Paul Griffiths observed that Messiaen was a more conscientious ornithologist than any previous composer, and a more musical observer of birdsong than any previous ornithologist.